 Are the kids’ books taking over the floor?

-While you love seeing a cute little one sitting down “reading”, the books everywhere drive you bananas.
+While you love seeing a cute little one sitting down “reading”, the books lying everywhere, all over the floor, the bed… drives you bananas!

 So stop piling up the books on the end of the bed, and check out these brilliant kids bookshelf ideas.